Skip to content

 How it runs

-• Normalize incoming requests into a shared schema.
+• Normalize incoming requests into a shared format.

 • Classify type, priority, risk, missing information, and recommended route.